 This eighteenth-century definition and conceptualization of African hair as ‘woolly’ intersected with slavery discourses that dehumanized the African body to justify its abject treatment.
 The Oxford English Dictionary indicates that this derogatory term signifying ‘the short, tightly-curled hair of Negroid peoples’ was first used in a runaway slave advertisement in 1697.
 This type of hair was also ascribed to sexual connotations, according to Allan Peterkin, ‘frizzy’ hair was seen as ‘demonic, licentious, and public.’

-How to take care of black hair?
+How to take care of curly and coily hair?

 Q: What do you think about this Good hair, Bad hair situation among black people?

-Diane: I think black people are some of the most ignorant people on earth, surely they have bought into the lie of slavery.
-All hair is good, if it grows out of your head, it is good.
+Diane: I think black people are some of the most ignorant people on earth; surely, they have bought into the lie of slavery.
+All hair is good; if it grows out of your head, it is good.
 What has ruined our noses is the perms and the weaves.

 Q: What are some tips for the maintenance and growth of natural hair?